-F) Although resealing is commonly associated with the United Kingdom or the British Isles, it is worth noting that resealing is only possible in England and Wales.
-It is not possible to reseal in Scotland, Northern Ireland, Republic of Ireland, Jersey, Guernsey or the Isle of Man.
-So it is important to consider in which jurisdiction the asset that you are attempting to administer is situated.
+F) Although resealing is commonly associated with the British Isles, it is worth noting that resealing is not possible in Jersey, Guernsey or the Isle of Man.
+Therefore, it is always important to consider in which jurisdiction the asset is situated.
 Our firm will also be able to assist with obtaining a court authority in any of these jurisdictions.

 If you are in a position where you feel that resealing may be appropriate or you require advice on your alternative options, please contact our international lawyers and we would be delighted to assist and provide a quote for our services.

 Here is a list of jurisdictions from which the English probate registry may consider resealing the foreign probate document:

 |Cocos (Keeling) Islands||Lesotho||Nova Scotia||Solomon Islands||Zimbabwe|

 *Note: For Cyprus, only grants issued by the recognised government of Cyprus can be resealed; grants issued by the courts of the Turkish Republic of Northern Cyprus cannot be resealed.